harishravi121/Pythoncodesafter2025TragedyRestarting/README.md

 next sorting, plotting, rms data analaysis, prime no  etc we have to see an example (or ask ai for an example) or NPTEL Lectures..

 To write code enough to start a business leadership we need premium ai for months say we collect 100 simple prob lems and make 1 month ai or even share to keep making such code..

+Worst mistake was not coding the arduino devices in verilog to directly make into chip with another code they have by sponsors..